Optimal quantitative cryptanalysis of permutation-only multimedia ciphers against plaintext attacks: Cryptanalysis

-The chosen-plaintext attack are an attack model for cryptanalysis which assumes that the attacker has the capability to arbitrarily choose some plaintexts to be encrypted and observe the corresponding ciphertexts.
-The goal of the attack is to optimize the attack performance considering the special properties of the encryption scheme under study.
+The chosen-plaintext attack is an attack model for cryptanalysis which assumes that the attacker has the capability to arbitrarily choose some plaintexts to be encrypted and observe the corresponding ciphertexts.
+The goal of the attack is to optimize the attack performance considering the special properties of the encryption scheme when the plaintexts are with a specific structure.

 As for the image permutation algorithm under study, at least $n_c=\lceil \log_2(8MN)\rceil=3+\lceil \log_2(MN)\rceil$ chosen plain-images are needed to make cardinality of the set in every leaf node of the binary tree for breaking is equal to one, namely, every element of the permutation matrix can be recovered exactly.
 First, construct an $M\times (8N)$ matrix in domain $\mathbb{Z}_{2^{n_c}}$, $\bm{B}^{+}=[B^{+}(i,l)]_{i=0, l=0}^{M-1, 8N-1}$, whose elements are different from each other.
 Then, the chosen plain-images $\{\bm{I}_{t}\}_{i=0}^{n_c-1}$ can be chosen/constructed as follows: